Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 This fine vintage Tudor watch is powered by a calibre 290 movement.

-Unlike many others, the face and hands had not been worked on and re-lumed and unusually, it retained its original Rolex crown.
+Its face and hands had not been worked on and re-lumed and unusually, it retained its original Rolex crown.

 The watch had some Scottish provenance, being a British Rail presentation watch for the Sottish Region and having been assayed in Edinburgh.
 It received a complete service in Glasgow in 2017.